davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 What should we try next?
 Oftentimes the solution to problems of fault tolerance and resiliency is **redundancy**: if the leader becomes unreachable, let's just fail over to a new leader.

-## Leader Replication with Failover

-Okay, so putting a variable on the network using RPCs isn't fault tolerant; we want fault tolerance, and our idea to add fault tolerance to our existing design (and thereby 'rescue' it) is to fail over to a new leader.

 Of course, when a failover occurs, we don't want to lose whatever was in the variable before.
 But we also don't know if or when a failover will be needed.
 That seems to mean we need to eagerly store backups of the leader's variable on other nodes, so that we're ready to fail over to another node at any time.
 So let's do that.

+## Leader Replication

 To start, let's put a copy of our distributed variable on every node:

 DIAGRAM